Guy-L/seg3103_playground/lab03/README.md

 6. **Adding test cases for `equals` in `DateMiscTest`**.
 To finish off, a few test cases were needed for when compared dates weren't equal.
 Since they didn't fit in with our other tests, these were also put in `DateMiscTest`.

-In the end, **100% instruction coverage of `Date.java` was achieved**, but one branch was missed due to the above stated reason and cannot be covered.
+In the end, **100% instruction coverage of `Date.java` was achieved**, but one branch was missed due to the above stated reason and could not be covered.

 ![Jacoco Eclipse report, step 6 coverage](assets/covtest_date3.png)
 ![Jacoco Eclipse report, step 6 coverage full](assets/covtest_date4.png)